How A Corpus Christi Motorcycle Accident Lawyer Can Help You With Your Claim

 - Road conditions.
 Construction zones, in particular, present risks to motorcyclists.
 Grooved pavement and other road-surface contours can decrease a motorcyclist’s ability to control a bike.
 Without adequate warnings cautioning motorcyclists to slow down, these conditions easily lead to catastrophic motorcycle accidents.

 - Vehicle defects.
-Manufacturers of vehicles, including motorcycles, have an obligation to ensure the products they sell are not unreasonably dangerous.
-For example, a bike sold with a faulty braking system is likely to cause an accident without any fault of the rider.
+Manufacturers of vehicles, including motorcycles, must ensure they do not sell unreasonably dangerous products.
+For example, a bike sold with a faulty braking system may cause an accident without any fault of the rider.

 Common Injuries to Motorcycle Riders and Passengers

-The Texas A&M study paints a stark and disturbing picture of motorcycle accident injuries in Texas:
+The Texas A&M study paints a stark and disturbing picture of motorcycle accident injuries in Corpus Christi.